joewanko/chatgpt-conversation-viewer/README.md

 ## Description

-This project is a web application that allows users to view, search, and sort OpenAI's ChatGPT conversations.
+ChatGPT Conversation Viewer is a web application that allows users to view, search, and sort OpenAI's ChatGPT conversations.
 It's built using React and Firebase, and utilizes IndexedDB for storing the conversations.

 ## Getting Started